-Request to hear Pointed Stick’s music.
-To make requests click here and scroll to their name.
+Request to hear Pointed Stick’s music here and scroll to their name.
 Your requests will air within 30 min and are limited to (4) per hour.

 Hear song samples and purchase Pointed Sticks’s digital music.
 All purchase proceeds benefit the 2nd Harvest Bank of Spokane.
 Members of Indie Air Radio receive a 20% discount (must be logged-in to receive discount).

 “Boomtown beat with political guitars” is songwriter/guitarist Hidde Hanenburg’s label for the post-modern music of Pointed Sticks.
 The bands material touches on a variety of styles; the twangy “Stories”, the Midnight Oil influenced “180 Degrees”, the folk downer “Shawna Grant”.
 You can hear references to The Church, Big Country and Wall of Voodoo however these guys are not trying to mimic their favorite bands.
 They take their influences and skewer them, shish-ke-bob style, into their own identifiable sound.
 In the Sticks best songs you might hear ringing guitar chords ala the Police, a tambourine beat straight from U2 and a Duane Eddy guitar melody support lyrics about World War I field hospitals.

 The Pointed Sticks “boomtown” is Bryceson and bassist Bob Rice, who kick the music along with a sense of dynamics which is refreshingly unlike the static feel of some rhythm duos.
 The beat is loose and precise at the same time, and Bryceson and Rice can lock it down tight when they want to.